EPFL-ENAC/co2-calculator-user-doc/docs/en/additional-categories.md

 ***Waste***

-The total CO₂ emissions related to waste - $CF_{waste}$ is obtained by multiplying the number of people in the unit by the kg of waste per person and the emission factors.
+The total CO₂ emissions related to waste - $CF_{waste}$ is obtained by multiplying the number of people in the unit by the amount of waste, based on its type and associated emission factor.

 $$
 CF_{waste} = \sum_{waste~type}^{}\sum_{eol}^{}(N \cdot Q_{waste~type, eol} \cdot EF_{waste~type,eol})